tripleaceme/SQL-Note/README.md

     - SQL Schema Statements: Deals with structure of the database
         - CREATE, ALTER, DROP, RENAME,TRUNCATE
     - SQL Data Statements: Deals with the data stored in the table of a database
-        - SELECT, UPDATE, DELETE, TRUNCATE, INSERT, GRANT, REVOKE, COMMIT, ROLLBACK
+        - SELECT, UPDATE, DELETE AND INSERT